columnflow/columnflow/docs/user_guide/ml.md

 ```
 The second argument in {py::meth}`~columnflow.util.DerivableMeta.derive` is a `cls_dict` which configures your subclass.
 The `cls_dict` needs to be flat.
-The keys of the dictionary are set as class attributes and are therefore also accessible by using self.
+The keys of the dictionary are set as class attributes and are therefore also accessible by using `self`.
-The configuration with derive has 2 main advantages:
+The configuration with `derive` has two main advantages:
 - manageability, since the dictionary can come from loading a config file and these can be changed fairly easy
 - flexibility, multiple settings require only different configuration files
 ```{literalinclude} ./ml_code.py